×

 Suggestion

-Interested in an EV charging requirement for developments with larger parking lots.
-Additionally, requiring EV space at each gas station/hotel.
+Interested in an EV charging requirement for large commercial developments, hotels, and multifamily developments, and mixed use developments.
 Does an EV charging space have different dimensions from the standard parking space?

 Suggestion